 There really isn't any magic in Rock's implementation of local currencies.
 Behind the scenes, currency is stored simply as a number.
-As of Rock v12.4 you can change the currency symbol displayed within the application under
+You can change the currency symbol displayed within the application under

-Admin Tools > General Settings > Global Attributes | Organization Currency Code.
-This Global Attribute replaces the former "Currency Symbol" attribute used prior to v12.4.
+Admin Tools > General Settings > Global Attributes | Organization Currency Code |.
 The Organization Currency Code will be set to 'USD' (United States Dollars) for organizations in the United States.